 France have definitely brought us quite a lot of amazing draft horse breeds and this one right here is no exception.

-Interestingly enough, this breed was also used very commonly in the military and while this has changed over the years, it is quite easy to see why this was their preferred choice considering the absolute mass of muscle that these giants carry on them.
+Interestingly enough, the Breton horse breed was also used very commonly in the military and while this has changed over the years, it is quite easy to see why this was their preferred choice considering the absolute mass of muscle that these giants carry on them.

 11. Soviet Heavy Draft